 1. bundle

 The concept of bundle originates from NeXTSETP.
-Bundle is not a single file but a well-organized directory conforming to some standards.
+Bundle is indeed not a single file but a well-organized directory conforming to some standards.
 It contains the executable binary and all running necessities.
 Apps and frameworks are packed as bundles.
 PreferenceBundles (as shown in figure 2-10), which are common in jailbroken iOS, can be seen as a kind of Settings dependent App, which is also a bundle.